aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-specified-worksheets-to-pdf/_index.md

 {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="cpp" >}}